Reviews You Can Rely On

 Credit: Natalie Kafader

-Those who want to vacuum furniture with handheld attachments might be disappointed here, as this vacuum only included a crevice tool and delivered mediocre results.
+Those who want to vacuum furniture with handheld attachments might be disappointed here, as this vacuum only includes a crevice tool and delivers mediocre results.

 Battery